 Fabrics and textile materials, namely, non-woven textile fabric; heat-, flame- and fire-resistant fabrics for use in the manufacture of protective clothing; fabrics with heat-, flame- and fire-resistant properties for use in the manufacture of protective clothing

-(1) Fabrics and textile materials; non-woven textiles; heat flame and fire-resistant fabrics for use in the manufacture of protective clothing; fabrics with heat flame and fire-resistant properties for use in the manufacture of protective clothing.
+(1) Textile fabrics and textile materials, namely, non-woven textile fabrics; flame retardant fabrics and fire-resistant fabrics for use in the manufacture of protective clothing; fabrics with flame retardant and fire-resistant properties for use in the manufacture of protective clothing.

 Fabrics and textile materials, namely, non-woven textile fabric; heat-, flame- and fire-resistant fabrics for use in the manufacture of protective clothing; fabrics with heat-, flame- and fire-resistant properties for use in the manufacture of protective clothing